odaiwai/play_wordle/Readme.md

 # Play Wordle

 Use regexps to show remaining options for Wordle.
---green "....." with the grenn letters
+-g | --green "....." with the green letters
---amber "....." positional with the amber letters. (multiple ambers in the same position would be "..[abc].."
+-y | --amber "....." positional with the amber letters. multiple ambers in the same
+                     position would be "..[abc].."
+-y | --amber "[a-z][0-5]+": A letter in the wrong place, with the places it
+                     shouldn't be
---grey  "abcdef" just a list of the letters that aren't in the word.
+-b | --black "abcde" just a list of the letters that aren't in the word.

 green and amber lists are positional